Paris Shopping Guide: Stylish, Affordable Finds Beyond the Designer Boutiques

 Happy shopping!

-This article was previously published at an earlier date, and has been updated.
+This article was previously published at on October 16, 2024, and has been updated to add more destinations.

 *This can vary by country or shop.
 Just ask an associate what the minimum is.